LuCian532506oHenDRIX/TzLCqwmY/2Yac/grdjpn/dmFv/HkC/cloud-native-automation_t2HBaH_1748164725.md.md

 - 💪 Demonstrating empathy and kindness toward other people
 - 💬 Giving and gracefully accepting constructive feedback
-- 🌍 Focusing on what is best not just for us as individuals, but for the overall community

 - 🗣️ Trolling, insulting or derogatory comments, and personal or political attacks